The key personnel were as follows:

 All in all the event seemed to go off as planned.
 All competitors must receive my congratulations for their efforts and the spirit they entered the event with and the spirit they showed in getting as far as they did.

 We had our problems on the organisation team as you probably did in your competing team, all of which was undoubtedly increased by lack of sleep all round.

-What we did achieve however was maximum publicity for Repco and for your sponsors around Australia, through TV, Newspapaers and radio.
-There has been criticism that only the front few were publicised however I can assure you that complete results were sent out to all media but in the main they chose to only publicize the first few.
+What we did achieve however was maximum publicity for Repco and for your sponsors around Australia, through TV, Newspapers and radio.
+There has been criticism that only the front few were publicised however I can assure you that complete results were sent out to all media but in the main they chose to only publicise the first few.

 This is a problem through every branch of sport and the fact of life is that you must be in the leading bunch to gain the necessary publicity.
 I know that your wife, mother or auntie would have liked your name mentioned daily by every newspaper but space and general reader interest must be acknowledged.